civiform/docs/docs/governance-and-management/technical-support/aws-debugging-guide.md

 ## Example: Emails not sending from CiviForm on status updates

-A program admin is reporting that they not receiving email updates CiviForm.
+A program admin is reporting that they are not receiving email updates from CiviForm.
 They try logging in at 4pm on March 12th, 2026.
 You can search the logs during this time period, filter to "ERROR", and find the following logs:

 ```
 [1;31mERROR[0;39m s.e.a.SimpleEmail - software.amazon.awssdk.services.ses.model.MessageRejectedException: Email address is not verified.
 The following identities failed the check in region US-EAST-1: email@website.com (Service: Ses, Status Code: 400, Request ID: d2541cde-c320-41cf-9931-73c450e10224) (SDK Attempt Count: 1)